notionparallax/SimpleMongNode/README.md

     $  heroku config | grep MONGODB_URI

-Add this to the bottom of your `index.js`:
+At the bottom of your `index.js` change this line to be yout URI (i.e. not mine):

     // Connect to Mongo on start
     var mongoURL = 'mongodb://heroku_d58bh1wm:m3f37fh3q0sodg1lct1vbb97s0@ds063899.mlab.com:63899/heroku_d58bh1wm'; // <-- but put in YOUR one from the step above